 The inspiration for the Low-Carbon Exhibition Centre stems from geology: carbon is a product of intense geological forces and processes, its polygonal structure at once incredibly strong while adhering to linear and planar principles.
+This project explores how crystalline geometry can produce a material economy while articulating the part-to-whole relationship of the internal organisation.

 LOW CARBON EXHIBITION CENTRE